-The Johnson-Su Bioreactor compost is specially made to increase diversity of fungi and microbia in your soil.
-Increasing diversity and restoring the relationships between plants and microbia and fungi improves nutrient availability, water absorption and plant production.
-The compost works best if practiving the 5 Healthy Soils Principles: 1) Soil armor; 2) minimizing soil disturbance; 3) plant diversity; 4) continual live plant/foot; and 5) livestock integration.
+The Johnson-Su Bioreactor bioreactor composting method's purpose is to increase diversity of fungi and microbia in your soil and to restore the relationships between plants and microbia and fungi.
+This improves nutrient availability, water absorption and plant production.
+The compost works best if practicing the 5 Healthy Soils Principles: 1) Soil armor; 2) minimizing soil disturbance; 3) plant diversity; 4) continual live plant/foot; and 5) animal/pollinator integration.
 For more info on the Johnson-Su Bioreactor follow this link.

-VSWCD also provides a settup to make your own for only $85 which saves you money, because we order materials in bulk.
+VSWCD provides a settup to make your own for only $85 which saves you money, because we order materials in bulk.
+Call or email for a settup!

 PO Box 170